ARRTOC: Adversarially Robust Real-Time Optimization and Control: Background and Methodology

-In section \ref{rd:illustrative_example}, we introduce a generalisation of this uncertainty set which is more suited to practical control problems.
-Finally, $\Gamma \in \mathbb{R}$ defines the upper-bound for the distance from the decision variable $\mathbf{x}$, i.e. the size of the largest possible perturbation or implementation error which we need to protect against.
-In the context of control which implements the set-point, this can represent the most significant anticipated disturbance-induced perturbation in the controlled state.
-This value can be selected on the basis of the controller design.
-For instance, this bound can be readily obtained from pragmatic simulation studies of the controller's performance post-tuning (which is what we will do for the case studies in section \ref{sec:results_discussion}), or during the controller's installation.
-Fundamentally, the choice is dependent entirely on the controller design and allows practitioners to select a value which effectively balances the level of robustness required at the RTO layer in conjunction with the robustness already available at the control layer.
-This idea is extensively examined in the case studies of section \ref{sec:results_discussion}.
+where $\Gamma \in \mathbb{R}$ defines the upper-bound for the distance from the decision variable $\mathbf{x}$.
+It represents the largest possible perturbation or implementation error we must safeguard against.
+In the context of control, this can represent the most significant anticipated disturbance-induced perturbation in the controlled state.
+This value can be chosen based on controller design considerations, often determined through simulation studies and tuning, as demonstrated in our case studies in section \ref{sec:results_discussion}.
+Ultimately, the choice of $\Gamma$ depends on achieving the right balance between robustness at the RTO layer and the existing control layer robustness, an aspect we delve into extensively in section \ref{sec:results_discussion}.